Janusec/JANUCAT/README.md

 ##  System Requirements

-JANUSEC Privacy adopts on-premise deployment.
+JANUCAT adopts on-premise deployment.
 System requirements:
 * Operating System: Debian 9/10/11+, AMD64 (or X86-64)
-* Database: PostgreSQL 10/11/12/13+
+* Database: Optional, PostgreSQL 10/11/12/13+ or SQLite3
 * RAM: 2GB+

 ## Installation Steps

-#### Step 1: Install PostgreSQL (if PostgreSQL is ready, skip this step)
+#### Step 1: Install PostgreSQL (optional, if PostgreSQL is ready or use SQLite, skip this step)

 Switch to root user, and run command:

 > #apt install postgresql

 #### Step 2: Switch to postgres and create database and user

 > #su - postgres
 > $psql
-> =>create user janusecprivacy with password 'J@nusec123';
+> =>create user janucat with password 'J@nusec123';
-> =>create database janusecprivacy owner janusecprivacy;
+> =>create database janucat owner janucat;
-> =>grant all privileges on database janusecprivacy to janusecprivacy;
+> =>grant all privileges on database janucat to janucat;
 > =>\q
 > $exit

 Then test the database connection:

-> $psql -h 127.0.0.1 -U janusecprivacy -W janusecprivacy
+> $psql -h 127.0.0.1 -U janucat -W janucat

 Note: Database name and user name cannot include minus sign '-' .

 #### Step 3: Check database connection

-> $psql -h 127.0.0.1 -U janusecprivacy -W janusecprivacy
+> $psql -h 127.0.0.1 -U janucat -W janucat

 Input password (J@nusec123 In the above example), if you see:

-> janusecprivacy=>
+> janucat=>

 Test OK, input \q exit the console.

-#### Step 4: Install JANUSEC Privacy
+#### Step 4: Install JANUCAT

-> #tar -zxf janusec-privacy.tar.gz
+> #tar -zxf janucat.tar.gz
-> #cd janusec-privacy
+> #cd janucat
 > #./install.sh

-It will be installed to `/usr/local/janusec-privacy/`
+It will be installed to `/usr/local/janucat/`

 #### Step 5: Modify config.json and start service

-> #cd /usr/local/janusec-privacy/
+> #cd /usr/local/janucat/

 Then use vi or other editor to edit config.json:

 ```
 {
         "site": {